-Unsure what we might mean by one of the terms?
-Here are some quick explanations.
+Unsure what we might mean by one of the terms you've seen on Holaspirit?

 A collection of roles that all contribute to the same purpose or topic.
 You may consider circles to be self-managed and semi-autonomous teams.
-Just like roles, a Circle can have accountabilities.
+Just like roles, a circle can have accountabilities.

-A Circle is actually a Role that has expanded into more parts – when a role become too complex or diverse, you may extend the role into a circle and split up the work into more roles within the circle.
+A circle is actually a role that has expanded into more parts – when a role becomes too complex or diverse, you may extend the role into a circle and split up the work into more roles within the circle.

 For decentralized management and organizational governance models that call for special roles to represent a circle (e.g. Facilitator, or Circle Lead), one can add core roles to a circle.

-An ongoing responsability expected of a role.
-It basically means, the work a role is supposed to do.
+An ongoing responsibility expected of a role.
+It basically is the work a role is supposed to do.

-If a role has more than one member, you may want to further clarify whose in charge of the responsibilities of the role under particular conditions.
+If a role has more than one member, you may want to further clarify who's in charge of the responsibilities of the role under particular conditions.

-For example, a “Business Developper” role with several members may have a focus per holder for geographical areas, such as “French leads”, or “Dutch leads”, or “German leads”.
+For example, a “Business Developer” role with several members may have a focus per holder for geographical areas, such as “French leads”, or “Dutch leads”, or “German leads”.

-An explicit, written set of rules and expectations including the Circles, Roles, Purposes, Accountabilities, Domains, and Policies of the organization.
-The organization’s Governance changes in response to the demands of the environment through the initiative of Circle members (during Meeting or via proposition of evolution).
+An explicit, written set of rules and expectations including the circles, roles, purposes, accountabilities, domains, and policies of the organization.
+The organization’s governance changes in response to the demands of the environment through the initiative of circle members (during meetings or via propositions of evolution).
 The Governance menu in Holaspirit allows you to navigate to your chart, roles and circles.

 A policy allows or limits others from impacting a domain.
-For example, if a “Website Manager” role own the domain of “Website content” then a policy might be enacted to allow an “Content Manager” role to publish blog content (e.g. “Content Manager has permission to post content to the website blog”).
+For example, if a “Website Manager” role owns the domain “Website content” then a policy might be enacted to allow a “Content Manager” role to publish blog content (e.g. “Content Manager has permission to post content to the website blog”).

 Roles can be set to be electable, meaning that role holders are elected for a term.
 Marking a role as electable allows one to set the term limits.

-A recommended change to the Circle’s Governance presented by a circle member during or outside a Meeting.
-Read more
+A recommended change to the circle’s governance presented by a circle member during or outside a meeting.

 A member who do not need full access to Holaspirit features.